English Major: Law 3+3 Option (B.A.)

 2. The required minimum overall GPA is 2.0.

-4. A total of six courses must be numbered 600 and above.
+4. A total of six courses must be at the 600-level or above.

 5. One major-required course may be used to satisfy one Discovery category requirement.